mikewoodld/FileMaker/Useful Tools/Web Gobo Library/README.md

 I moved all my gobo images over to a public directory and then wrote a FileMaker script that can pull the image into a container.

+Note that the scripts contained herein could be simplified and many steps could be combined.
+I have them all separated out so that you can see how they work, step by step.

 <h2>What you need</h2>

 - Working internet connection